Home

 • Doing this exercise with palms down preferentially works the front of the shoulders and chest.

-• Start with small movements until you get a feel for how far you can go without falling over.
+• Start with smaller movements until you get a feel for how far you can go without falling over.

 Progression

-• Bringing your arms closer to your trunk will make this exercise more challenging by decreasing your base of support.
+• Bringing your arms closer to your trunk will make this exercise more challenging by decreasing the size of your base of support.

 • Try the Front Spin